nobleschools/google-as-template/README.md

 - If you run one of these scripts and get an error like the following:
   - 'AttributeError: 'NoneType' object has no attribute 'access_token'
 - Just try again.
-There's currently a bug with stale credentials not picking up immediately.
-It almost always goes away.
+Testing for this repository didn't see this error, but it has occured in the past.

 ---